Frequently Asked Questions

 The Battelle auditorium, where most concerts are held, seats about 300.
 For some programs, there is no problem seating everyone who comes to hear the concert.
 Occasionally, however, seats do fill up, and limited standing room is available.
 To avoid disappointment, we recommend that non-patrons arrive at the auditorium between 7:30-7:45 to have a better chance of being seated.

 Where are the concerts held?

 Most Camerata concerts are held at Battelle Auditorium on the Pacific Northwest National Laboratory Campus, Battelle Blvd, Richland.
-A map and directions can be found at PictureThis.pnl.gov
+You can learn more about visiting PNNL or view a map on our FAQ page.

 The auditorium is located behind the main buildings near the cooling ponds.